Students with Families

 UC Irvine’s Student Health Insurance Plan (SHIP) is a comprehensive healthcare package that offers valuable benefits and services to graduate, medical and law students.
 Students enrolled in the SHIP program have the option of enrolling their dependents in a separate UCI Dependent Health Insurance Plan, which offers both a PPO medical plan and an HMO dental plan.

 UC Irvine offers guaranteed on-campus housing to all new Ph.D., M.F.A. and J.D. students who are admitted prior to the housing application deadline.
 On-campus housing provides students with a community environment while they pursue their studies.
 Housing offers are for one of six graduate housing communities and must be accepted prior to arrival at UCI.
-Eligibility for housing extends until a student’s normative time-to-degree for their academic program.
+Eligibility for housing extends for a minimum of three years, with the possibility of lease renewal thereafter.
 The UCI Graduate Housing Guarantee offers the security of knowing that you will have a place to live on campus by the start of fall quarter, the convenience of living close to classes and campus resources, an opportunity to meet fellow graduate students from across the campus, and rental rates that are typically much lower than the local housing market.

 The Health Education Center offers a lactation station for the campus community, located in the Student Center in G319.
 This is a quiet, comfortable, secure room where moms can breastfeed or pump for their child.
 Informational resources on pregnancy and breastfeeding are available here.
 Additionally, refrigeration for pumped milk and a diaper changing station, located adjacent to the space, are available as well.
 Additional locations include McGaugh Hall and UCI Child Care Services.

 The Graduate Division does not count the time spent on a Leave of Absence (up to three quarters) in a student’s time to degree calculation.
 This essentially stops the academic clock for up to a full academic year.